 where do you live?
 Toronto, Ontario Canada.

 what blender do you use?
-I use a Vitamix and prefer the slender canister.
+I use a Vitamix and prefer the smaller canister.
 You can purchase your very own here.

 how long have you been vegan? since Jan 1, 2010.
 I made a 2 month transition from an omnivores diet leading up to that date.
 I was also vegetarian from the age 12 to 19.

 what camera equipment do you use to shoot your photos and videos? the YouTube videos are shot on a Canon 70D with the Canon EF 24-70mm lens.
-I also have a Canon EF-S 60mm lens that I shoot some of the food photos on a Canon 5D Mark 1V with the same lens.
+I shoot food photos on a Canon 5D Mark 1V with the same lens.
 I’ve also got 2 LEDGO Bi-color LED lights on Manfrotto stands in the kitchen for video and always use natural daylight for photos.
 I do all the video editing in Adobe Premiere Pro.

 why is there no nutritional information listed with your recipes? simply because this isn’t something that concerns me.
 I’m not a registered nutritionist or dietician so I don’t feel comfortable providing that information or spending the time doing those calculations.
 I believe in eating a balanced plant-based diet free from negative emotions and societal standards or perceptions of what a vegan is “supposed” to be!
 Sometimes I want to eat a hearty, healthy salad and other times a big ‘ol burger.
 It’s all about balance.
 I also believe in listening to your body when it comes to making food choices.
 I’m not concerned about calories and have certainly never counted them!
 I eat the food I make for the blog or channel and continue to have a healthy body image while remaining fit and healthy.
 So what does it matter?